Post-publication note: this article has been superseded. See updated information published in April 2016 for the latest advice.

 - ensure that the full blood count (including lymphocytes) has been checked - note that dimethyl fumarate has not been studied in patients with pre-existing lymphopenia or in combination with other immunosuppressive medicines

-- explain the risk of lymphopenia and potential risk of progressive multifocal leukoencephalopathy (PML) to patients and carers – see Information to give to patients and carers
+- explain the risk of lymphopenia and potential risk of progressive multifocal leukoencephalopathy (PML) to patients and carers – see

 During dimethyl fumarate treatment: